Dynamic Inventory Management with Mean-Field Competition: Model with Competition

-for all function $g\neq f$. \end{definition} The interpretation of the equilibrium given in Definition \ref{def:mean_field_equilibrium} is that we seek a function $f$ which determines the strategy of all agents through the relation \eqref{eqn:delta_f} such that no particular agent can increase their performance by deviating from that strategy.
-The analytical tractability of this problem over the finite-agent case is due to the fact that in the mean-field setting, no single agent can affect the dynamics of the whole population, as determined by Equation \eqref{eqn:dP} by changing their own strategy.
+\begin{definition}[Markov Mean-Field Nash Equilibrium] A Markov mean-field Nash equilibrium is a pair of functions $f$ and $P$ such that \begin{enumerate}[i)] \item $P = P^f$, where $P^f$ satisfies \eqref{eqn:dP} with $\overline{\delta}^f$ given by \eqref{eqn:delta_bar_f}, \item $J(\delta^{f}; \overline{\delta}^f) \ge J(\delta^{g}; \overline{\delta}^f)$, for all functions $g\neq f$, with $\overline{\delta}^f$ given by \eqref{eqn:delta_bar_f}. \end{enumerate} \end{definition} The interpretation of the equilibrium given in Definition \ref{def:mean_field_equilibrium} is that we seek a function $f$ (along with its induced mean-field population distribution, $P$) which determines the strategy of all agents through the relation \eqref{eqn:delta_f} such that no particular agent can increase their performance by deviating from that strategy.
+The analytical tractability of this problem over the finite-agent case is due to the fact that in the mean-field setting, no single agent can affect the dynamics of the whole population, as determined by equation \eqref{eqn:dP} by changing their own strategy.
 Finding the mean-field Nash equilibrium thus comes down to solving a single optimization problem along with checking a consistency condition.
-Specifically, we will take a mean spread process $\overline{\delta}$ as given and solve for the optimal strategy for a representative agent in feedback form.
-Then we will check for the consistency relation that if every agent uses the computed strategy then the mean spread process, as determined by Equation \eqref{eqn:delta_bar_f} is given by $\overline{\delta}$, the same process initially given.
-If this holds then the feedback control is an equilibrium.
+Specifically, we take a mean spread process $\overline{\delta}$ as given and solve for the optimal strategy for a representative agent in feedback form.
+Then we check for the consistency relation that if every agent uses the computed strategy then the mean spread process, as determined by equations \eqref{eqn:delta_bar_f} and \eqref{eqn:dP} is given by $\overline{\delta}$, the same process initially given.
+If this holds then the feedback control and the corresponding population distribution is an equilibrium.